1815: The Waterloo Campaign: Reception

 In Issue 27 of Moves, game designer Richard Berg was impressed by the quality of the components in the first edition, saying, "GDW's counter-work is, again, the best-looking in the industry.
 The counters are neat, precise, informative, and colorful."
 Due to the "blown cavalry" rule, Berg warned that "cavalry charges and attacks must be planned with precision; they cannot be wasted assaulting useless objectives because their vulnerability to counter-attack is far above that of a normal unit."
 Berg's only complaint was that some rules were ambiguous, adding, "With an outfit as sophisticated and capable as GDW, this is often frustrating."
 Despite these problems, Berg ended on a positive note, concluding, "1815 is an exciting, well-designed game.
 It should — and will — be played often, for it offers the players a wide spectrum of challenges.
 The action is fast and furious without being a simple slugfest — at least until the end game.
 Despite its several flaws, it is a game well worth owning."

+In Issue 8 of Perfidious Albion, Geoff Barnard and Charles Vasey exchanged thoughts about the game.
+Barnard commented, "This game can be seen both as GDW's attempt to improve upon [Avalon Hill]'s Waterloo and as their challenge to the [Simulations Publications] "Quadrigame" systmes.
+It succeeds on both counts, and by a considerable margin."
+The only issue Barnard had was "that the game now lasts for about 49 game turns, although when mud sets in on the second day movement becomes so slow that not a lot can happen and the turns can go by quite quickly."
+Vasey replied, "This one took some assimilating.
+I am still working out the best methods to use in certain circumstances.
+The combat system is a massive advance ...
+The cavalry rules work well."
+The only issue Vasey had was "that the very subject will tend to the usual failings of historical battles.
+In the game one always finds oneself fighting miles from the real area in part of the map where details are thin. " Vasey also thought some short scenarios should have been included with the game.

 In Bulletin #111 of the Special Libraries Association (Geography and Map Division), William W. Easton called the rules of the first edition "especially interesting" and noted that "1815 has been designed with playability in mind, using the proven move-fight sequence, rigid zones of control, and limited step reduction."
 He concluded that it was "a tense, fast-moving game, with the French racing against time to lever apart the enemy armies, and defeat them in detail before capturing Brussels."